 Within easyhome Leasing, each leasing store has an on-site customized computer system on which all inventory data, customer information and leasing transactions are recorded.
-Transaction records and reports from each store are electronically transmitted periodically to easyhome's data centre.
+Transaction records and reports from each store are electronically transmitted periodically to goeasy's data centre.
 In addition, the Company receives daily status reports from the Company's bankers confirming deposits made by each store location.
 This extensive reporting system enables management to consistently monitor compliance.
 The Leasing system was installed by a leading provider of point of sales software.

 The Company also maintains a central information technology system to manage the easyfinancial consumer loans receivable portfolio, customer information and lending transactions.
 In 2012, the Company replaced and upgraded its core loan administration software system which improved the monitoring of key performance indicators, established stronger authentication controls and provided a platform that is scalable as the size of the business increases in the future.
 The core loan administration software system provides extensive management and exception reporting which enables management to continuously monitor the business for performance, compliance and risk.
 In 2014, the Company implemented a proprietary loan application management system to process applications originated in its retail and online channels.
-This system is supported by a new credit decision engine built in partnership with a global leader in risk management technology solutions and is fully integrated with Company's customer relationship management platform enabling it to more efficiently meet the needs of its growing customer base.
+This system is supported by a new credit decision engine built in partnership with a global leader in risk management technology solutions and is fully integrated with the Company's customer relationship management platform enabling it to more efficiently meet the needs of its growing customer base.

 The Company has also developed an internal competence in evaluating and managing credit risk.
 The Company has developed new, proprietary custom risk models based on demographic and behavioural attributes unique to the Company's consumer population.
-The Company constantly challenges and reevaluates its underwriting models.
-In 2013, the Company deployed an industry-leading neural network model and multi-layered champion/challenger testing methodologies involving credit adjudication and lending limit assignments.
-These models, which leverage an even broader array of data, will provide the Company with the ability to manage volume and profitability in response to real-time changes in growth objectives, risk appetites and market conditions with the ultimate goal of balancing loan originations and charge offs to optimize returns.
+The Company constantly challenges and re-evaluates its underwriting models.
+These models, which leverage a broad array of data, provide the Company with the ability to manage volume and profitability in response to real-time changes in growth objectives, risk appetites and market conditions with the ultimate goal of balancing loan originations and charge offs to optimize returns.

-Products
+easyhome Leasing Products